plone/volto/docs/source/configuration/slots.md

 ```

 The `ContentTypeCondition` helper predicate allows you to render a slot when the given content type matches the current content type.
-It takes a list of possible content types.
+It accepts a list of possible content types.

 ### Custom predicates